Building brand loyalty today is harder than ever. Consumers have more choices, higher expectations, and lower switching costs than before.

 For example, basketball superstar Michael Jordan was so famous that young athletes thought his shoes contributed to his success.
 As a result, dozens of other celebrities endorse Nike.

-Their brand loyalty is based more on image than quality, making it one of the best examples of brand loyalty.
+Their brand loyalty is based more on an emotional brand connection than quality, making it one of the best examples of brand loyalty.

 Building Brand Loyalty

-You must offer a positive customer experience to create customer trust and build brand loyalty.
-An Edelman survey reports that 67% of customers say they need to trust the brand behind a service or product.
+A solid brand loyalty marketing strategy starts with offering a positive customer experience to create customer trust.
+An Edelman survey reports that brand trust and loyalty are closely linked — 67% of customers say they need to trust the brand behind a service or product.
 It’s not enough to have a good reputation.

 With that in mind, here are some important strategies to help you build brand loyalty among your customers: